potatoqualitee/PowerShellAI/README.md

 | copilot | Makes the request to GPT, parses the response and displays it in a box and then prompts the user to run the code or not. | [copilot.ps1](./Public/copilot.ps1)
 | Set-DalleImageAsWallpaper | Set the image from the OpenAI DALL-E API as the wallpaper | [Set-DalleImageAsWallpaper.ps1](./Public/Set-DalleImageAsWallpaper.ps1)
 | Invoke-AIErrorHelper | Helper function let ChatGPT add more info about errors | [Invoke-AIErrorHelper.ps1](./Public/Invoke-AIErrorHelper.ps1)
+|Get-OpenAIUsage|Returns a billing summary of OpenAI API usage for your organization

 ## Polyglot Interactive Notebooks